-Work package: WP1 Risk Name Description Likelihood Impact Response Strategy Period R4: Lack of Given that several 2 3 Agree a minimum set of M1-M15 agreed options of standards standards compatible with standard for for encoding and the WMO Lead Centre data dissemination of encoding and climate data exist,
+Work package: WP1

+Risk Name Description Likelihood Impact Response Strategy Period

+R4: Lack of Given that several 2 3 Agree a minimum set of M1-M15

+agreed options of standards standards compatible with

+standard for for encoding and the WMO Lead Centre and

+data encoding dissemination of Copernicus.

+and climate data exist,

+dissemination there is a risk of not

+reaching an

+agreement for

+decadal prediction

+R5: Lack of Given that several 2 3 Agree a minimum set of M1-M17

+agreed options of standards standards compatible with

+standard for for post-processing the WMO Lead Centre and

+post- and evaluation of Copernicus

+processing climate data exist,

+and there is a risk of not

+evaluation reaching an

+agreement for

+decadal prediction

-Work package: WP2 Risk Name Description Likelihood Impact Response Strategy Period R6: Case Some case studies 2 3 The contractors will cover M1-M18 studies run might run into more case studies to be into problems or turn out able to deliver at least the problems to be less successful. expected 2-4.
-R7: Lack of Case studies are too 3 1 The tenderers will agree on M1-M18 agreed different to find a a minimum standard standard for common standard for format for case studies. case studies presenting.
-R8: User Some case studies 2 3 The tenderers will cover M1-M18 terminates might not be more case studies to be cooperation successful because able to deliver at least the user terminates expected 2-4. cooperation
+Work package Work package: WP2 Risk Name Description Likelihood Impact Response Strategy Period R6: Case studies run into problems Some case studies might run into problems or turn out to be less successful.
+2 3 Meeting to be held at M8 to analyze progress in each case study and with all partners and ECMWF decide on the way forward.
+A Milestone Report will document the conclusions of this meeting M6-M12 R7: Lack of agreed standard for Case studies are too different to find a common standard 3 1 The tenderers will agree on a minimum standard format for case studies.
+M1-M18 case studies for presenting.
+R8: User Some case studies 2 3 The tenderers will cover M1-M18 terminates might not be more case studies to be cooperation successful because able to deliver at least user terminates the expected 2-4. cooperation